 3. Amazon Rainforest

 There is so much nature and beauty contained within the Amazon Rainforest; it’s impossible to see it all (probably ever).
 Nature and animal lovers will love it here.
 Bring your binoculars to spot toucans, monkeys, parrots, snakes, caiman, and hopefully, some sloths!
 Your time in the Amazon will make you feel like a true adventurer.
 I definitely felt like Indiana Jones when I was walking through the jungle.

 Check out my Beginner’s Guide to the Amazon Rainforest to learn more about this beautiful destination.

 One of the lesser-known ecosystems in the world is the páramo.
 These are high-altitude and colder sites, so you’ll need to dress accordingly.
 However, if you’re a fan of hiking and love to challenge yourself, this is the perfect place to do so.
 I visited the páramo near the Antisana volcano and hiked seven kilometers in this mountainous terrain, and trust me, that bunch grass is not forgiving.
 Either way, I really enjoyed my time with these breathtaking views of mountains and canyons and left feeling accomplished.
-The páramo is, also, one of the few places to spot the largest flying bird in the world: the Andean condor, so don’t forget your binoculars!
+The páramo is, also, one of the few places to spot one of the largest flying birds in the world: the Andean condor, so don’t forget your binoculars!

 5. Quito’s Historical Center

 Named as a UNESCO World Heritage Site, Quito’s historical center has some of the best-preserved architecture in all of South America.
 You can find the colonial architecture brought here from the Spaniards and see some Gothic-inspired churches and basilicas.
 This photo is of La Basilica del Voto Nacional, which provides a mesmerizing view of the entire city of Quito.
 This is my favorite part of Quito, so I definitely recommend that you give it a visit.